 When talking through a deliverable, I want it to be a safe space for whatever conversations need to happen.
 I want you to experience my feedback in a manner that is valuable for you.
 I want us to both feel valued and heard (because you can push back) – let’s create that space together.

 Feedback plays such an important role in design.
 We design from our own perspective and with our own bias (as much as we try to avoid it, it’s impossible) – and that can be dangerous.
 Feedback from a different perspective will only make my work better.

 I love feedback.
 Give feedback as early as possible and often.
 Don’t wait to give feedback.
 If you need time to digest and think things through, that’s great, please do – just let me know.

 A frustrating experience is to get feedback only on the finished product.
 It wastes time and often means backtracking.
 Bring yourself to all rounds of feedback.
 Remember how I said I like efficiency.
 Very that.

 If you don’t understand what to give feedback on or how, ask, ask again, and keep asking until you know what feedback is required.

-Whatever you think of my work – I can handle it (and I’ve probably heard worse, design school does a good job of preparing you for harsh critiques).
+Whatever you think of my work – I can handle it and I’ve probably heard worse (design school does a good job of preparing designers for critiques, not matter how harsh).
 Don’t be afraid of offending me.
 I’d rather re-evaluate and get it right than have an unhappy client – or deliver a poor solution.

 I suggest everyone complete this activity.
 I know these as truths about myself somewhere in my mind – but writing them down has made me think them through and articulate my preferences and exactly what I need to be successful.
 This is a powerful exercise that has helped me in my work; and there are endless benefits completing it.